galderz/datagrid-patterns/README.md

 The demos presented in this repository use rail-based transport as theme.
 The domain is constructed out of the following entities:

-* Train: A train that transport passengers around the country.
+* `Train` - a train that transport passengers around the country, it contains:
-It contains:
   * A name, e.g. `ICN 531`)
   * A destination, e.g. `Basel SBB`
   * Category, e.g. `ICE` for intercity europe trains
   * An identifier.
   The identifier is a concatenation of the train name, destination and departure time.

-* Station: Represents a physical train station.
+* `Station` - represents a physical train station, it contains:
-It contains:
   * A numeric identifier, e.g. `8501008`
   * A name (e.g. `Basel SBB`)
   * A geographic location including latitude and longitude information.

-* Stop: Represents a train's passing through a station.
+* `Stop` - represents a train's passing through a station.
 It represents each of the entries in a given station's train board.
 It contains:
   * Train information, as described above.